Esmond George

-History
+Early life and education

-Esmond George was born in Hamilton, near Kapunda, to John Henry George (c.
+Robert Esmond George was born in Hamilton, near Kapunda, to John Henry George (c.
 1856–1892) and his wife Mary Kate George, née Burton (c.
 1854–1922).
 His father, headmaster of Morgan school, died four years later as the result of a shooting accident.
-Mary and her family removed to Robert Street Moonta; later lived at "Oriel", Sea View Road, Kirkcaldy.
+Mary and her family removed to Robert Street, Moonta; later lived at "Oriel", Sea View Road, Kirkcaldy.